TEEMU MÄKI – VIDEO WORKS

 "The main theme in The Good Friday is the relationship between christian faith and fascism, that is, between masochistic humanism and sadism.
 Fascism is an inevitable product of Christianity.
 Here my reasoning is very near to that of Wilhelm Reich's in his book Die Massenpsychologie des Faschismus.
 The Good Friday is a realization of the fact that masochism (=inverted sadism) is the last straw both for the starving, exploited and oppressed and for those who are drowning into the comfortable numbness of western middle- and upper-class culture.
 Western civilization is a symbiosis of humanism and sadism, the underdog masturbates with the idea of heaven and with the illusion of being ¨good¨, ¨wronged¨ and ¨morally superior to his oppressor¨.
 Those in power have always cherished Christianity for this very reason.
 There is also an interesting contradiction between the orgasmic masochism of Jesus Christ and modern humanism, humanism that has based it's concept of happiness on denial of pain.
 Western societies have accepted as a truism that abolishing pain and striving after more and more comfortable society will result in shared happiness.
 I am opposed to that.
 I can only laugh while watching your culture committing suicide with the "eternal" growth of consumption, growth that gives the impression of progress even though the proportions of class inequity must remain the same, because: To feel rich you need the poor and to be good you need the evil.
 The Good Friday is an edited documentary of a ritual during which I meditated on what is said above, took it in and identified myself with Jesus.
 I invite the pain and the pain invites me to resurrect.
 Finally, I need to point out that what I say in my opinion in no way "explains" my work.
 I believe that works of art are independent and after finishing a piece its author becomes just a member of its audience.
 The very justification of art's existence lies in its verbally unexplainable nature: art can not be translated into rational, verbal and logical language, into the language of the consciousness.
 This is why I never talk about my works.
 Instead, I expect my works to express themselves.
 However, I am occasionally, like above, when asked, willing to tell about the ideas I have in my consciousness, my thinking and ideology in general.
 This I do because sometimes people who have great troubles in getting a real contact with my children (=my works) find it helpful to know something about their father or maybe about the landscape where they grew in."

-(the orginal info leaflet from 1989)
+(from the orginal info leaflet in 1989)

 MONEY TO BURN